MayurDeshmukh10/CaaS/readme.md

 `response = text_compression("text_file_to_compress","filename_of_compressed_text_file","authorization_key")`

 ### CaaS::text_decompression
--`text_decompression` is the interface for Text Decompression.
+- `text_decompression` is the interface for Text Decompression.
--It uses Adaptive Huffman Decompression algorithm to decompress the text files.
+- It uses Adaptive Huffman Decompression algorithm to decompress the text files.
--Adaptive Huffman Decompression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
+- Adaptive Huffman Decompression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
--CaaS provides support for decompression of TXT Files and Programming Files(e.g.: .cpp, .py, .java, .js, etc).
+- CaaS provides support for decompression of TXT Files and Programming Files(e.g.: .cpp, .py, .java, .js, etc).

 ##### NOTE: As the implemented Text Compression and Decompression is lossless, the input to the decompression interface must be the text file compressed with the text_compression interface.